benoitc/gunicorn/docs/source/settings.rst

 * ``--log-syslog-prefix SYSLOG_PREFIX``
 * ``None``

-makes gunicorn use the parameter as program-name in the syslog entries.
+Makes gunicorn use the parameter as program-name in the syslog entries.

 All entries will be prefixed by gunicorn.<prefix>.
 By default the program name is the name of the process.